-Note that you need to install both the WLAN & Bluetooth drivers for the WLAN & Bluetooth Combo modules, however the Qualcomm AC/AD module only requires a WLAN driver installation and does not require a Bluetooth driver installation.
+- Note that you need to install both the WLAN & Bluetooth drivers for the WLAN & Bluetooth Combo modules. - The AC/AD combo module requires both the WLAN & Bluetooth driver installation, and also requires a WIGIg driver installation.

 See the appropriate driver installation instructions on the page indicated below: